 History & Background

-Tips for Visiting the Royal Palace
+Tips for Visiting

+It's highly recommended to book your tickets for the palace online in advance.
+You can get tickets in person the day of, but the lines can be long.
 Keep in mind that only individual visits are available for purchase online.
-If you'd like to take a guided tour, you can only get tickets at the box office.
-Audio guides are also available to rent for three euros.
+If you'd like to book a guided tour, you can only get tickets at the box office.
+Audio guides are also available to rent for €3.

 The palace is located on the western edge of the city center, and is very easy to reach on foot.
 However, if you're coming from further out, Madrid's excellent public transportation network can get you there quickly and efficiently.
-It's accessible via metro lines 2 and 5 (Opera station), or bus lines 3, 25, 39 or 148.
+It's accessible via metro lines 2 and 5 (Ópera station), or bus lines 3, 25, 39, or 148.